-EDU 574 ADDICTION COUNSELING.
+- EDU 574 ADDICTION COUNSELING.
 (3).
-This course is designed to prepare students to diagnose various substance-related disorders, to identify client stages of changes, and to select and apply evidence-based treatment modalities for individual clients.
+This course is designed to prepare students to diagnose various substance-related disorders, to identify client stages of changes, and to select and apply evidence-based treatment modalities for individual clients. - EDU 575 TECHNOLOGY FOR PROFESSIONAL EDUCATORS.

-EDU 574L ADDICTION COUNSELING LAB.
-(1).
-Application of principles learned in EDU 574 with special focus on 12-step programs.

-EDU 575 TECHNOLOGY FOR PROFESSIONAL EDUCATORS.
 (3).
-This class is designed to make students proficient in various forms of media technology to include desktop publishing, web page design, electronic presentation, and web research.

-EDU 576 MULITMEDIA FOR EDUCATORS.
+This class is designed to make students proficient in various forms of media technology to include desktop publishing, web page design, electronic presentation, and web research. - EDU 576 MULITMEDIA FOR EDUCATORS.
 (3).
 This class will focus on creating two multimedia artifacts.
 Students will create a poster and movie using Photoshop Elements and CyberLink Power Director.
 The poster and movie will be created using original images.
-Students will also explore other software programs for producing posters and movies.

-EDU 578 COLLEGE STUDENT MENTAL HEALTH.
+Students will also explore other software programs for producing posters and movies. - EDU 578 COLLEGE STUDENT MENTAL HEALTH.
 (3).
 Study of current theories of college student development and mental health needs of college and university students.
 Strategies for responding to college/university students with mental health challenges will be demonstrated and practiced.